indaco/vitepress-templ-preview/website/docs/guide/getting-started.md

 ## VitePress configuration

 1. Configure the plugin in your VitePress project by editing the VitePress config file (`.vitepress/config.js` or `.vitepress/config.mts`)
-2. Register the rendering component: choose a predefined Vue component or [Use a custom component](/customization/rendering-components); Create or edit `.vitepress/theme/index.js` or `.vitepress/theme/index.ts`
+2. Register the rendering component by choosing a predefined Vue component or [using a custom one](/customization/rendering-components).
+Create or edit `.vitepress/theme/index.js` (or `.vitepress/theme/index.ts`)

 ::: code-group